 If you have little time in Siem Reap, the below three temples are must-see places in Cambodia.

 Often seen in postcards, the towers of Angkor Wat are even more impressive in real life.
-Built in the early 12the-century, it’s one of the biggest secret sites in Cambodia.
+Built in the early 12th century, it's one of the biggest secret sites in Cambodia.

 The best time to visit Angkor Wat is to either come early and catch the breathtaking sunrise over the temple or later in the afternoon/evening.
 The wat looks as stunning in the golden light at sunset as it does early in the morning.

-Make sure to dress appropriately, cover your knees and shoulders.
-Dress code for Angkor Wat is extremely strict.
+Make sure to dress appropriately, and cover your knees and shoulders.
+The dress code for Angkor Wat is extremely strict.